 A rift appeared to emerge at the FCC Tuesday over a D.C.
 Appeals Court decision to strike down Net Neutrality rules.

-Chairman Wheeler and Commissioner Ajit Pai both released statements Tuesday that appeared at odds on how the Commission should respond to the ruling.
+Chairman Wheeler and Commissioner Ajit Pai both released statements Tuesday that appeared at odds over just how the Commission should respond to the ruling.

 Wheeler referenced the part of the court's ruling which says the FCC is charged with enabling the development and deployment of broadband.
 Wheeler sees the commission's protection of the Internet as part of that responsibilty.